Neutrino Fast Flavor Pendulum. Part 2: Collisional Damping: Introduction

 Notice that $F(t)=\cos\vartheta(t)$ in the absence of damping, whereas the length of $\vD_1$ shrinks with damping, and the angle of $\vD_1$ with respect to the $z$-direction is no longer the only relevant parameter.
 We anticipate here our empirical finding of a universal connection

 where numerically $A\simeq0.370$.
 This result depends on initial conditions only through $\cos\vartheta_{\rm min}$, but not on $\Gamma$ or the initial seed.

 This work is organized as follows.
 In Sec.~\ref{sec:eoms}, we present the EOMs of (anti)neutrinos and their multipole decomposition and introduce our specific ELN configurations that are identical to the ones adopted in Paper~I. Section~\ref{sec:impact_damping} focuses on the role of collisional damping, assuming a common rate $\Gamma$ for all modes.
 We consider the linear and nonlinear regime of flavor evolution and offer analytical estimates on how to compute the final flavor outcome based on initial ELN distributions.
 In Sec.~\ref{sec:diff_damping}, we consider different damping rates for neutrinos and antineutrinos and quantify the departure from the case of equal damping rates for particles and antiparticles.
 In Sec.~\ref{sec:dependence_ELN} we generalize our findings for a wide range of ELN distributions.
-We connect to a stationary and inhomogeneous system in Sec.~\ref{sec:stationary} and show how our results carry over to such a setup.
 Finally, closing remarks are reported in Sec.~\ref{sec:conclusions}.
-Appendix~\ref{appendix:lsa_continuous} outlines the normal mode analysis in the presence of collisional damping.
+Appendix~\ref{appendix:lsa_continuous} outlines the normal mode analysis in the presence of collisional damping, while supplemental details on the numerical methods of our simulations are provided in Appendix~\ref{appendix:num_method}.